33mestre/java_base/docs/site/sognisport/com.sognisport.application.service/index.md

 # Package-level declarations

 [JVM]\
-This package contains the services of the Sognisport application, responsible for business logic.
+This package contains the services of the application, responsible for business logic.

 ## Types